nadre-project/nadre-tutorial/search/README.md

 # Search Engine API

 Invenio has a Search Engine API, you can use to find what you are looking for.
+It basically allows you to search for records in the repository, simply creating HTML quey string, like:

 * Syntax: `GET /search?p=...&of=...&ot=...&jrec=...&rg=...`